New minimal (4; n)-regular matchstick graphs: The four smallest known 4-regular matchstick graphs

-Discovered April 15, 2016 by M. Winkler.
-This rigid graph has a vertical symmetry and contains three overlapped triplet kites.

-Discovered April 15, 2016 by M. Winkler.
-This rigid graph has a rotational symmetry of order 3 and contains three overlapped triplet kites.

 Discovered March 17, 2016 by M. Winkler, except for v3, which was discovered by P. Dinkelacker.
 The graph v3 is based on the graph v1 and has a slightly different internal geometry.
 These graphs are flexible.
 The graph v1 can be transformed into the graph v2, and the graph v3 can be transformed into the graph v4.
 The v1-based graphs always have a point symmetry.
 The graph v3 has a horizontal symmetry if the angles consist of 30 degrees and their multiples.
 For all other degrees the transformed graph is as asymmetric as the graph v4.
 The two vertices of degree 7 share an edge from which each graph gets its new minimality.
 The graphs v3 and v4 offer the possibility to rearrange two edges in the middle of the right side.
-It is unknown whether a rigid or kite-based $(4,7)$-regular matchstick graph with 159 edges or less exists.
+It is unknown whether a rigid or kite-based $(4;7)$-regular matchstick graph with 159 edges or less exists.

-Discovered March 14, 2016 by P. Dinkelacker.
-This rigid graph has a horizontal symmetry and consists only of kites.
-Two reverse double kites and one double kite.\\

-Discovered May 18, 2016 by P. Dinkelacker.
-This rigid graph has a vertical symmetry and contains four double kites and four slightly modified single kites.

-Discovered March 17, 2016 by P. Dinkelacker.
-This rigid graph is asymmetric and consists only of kites.
-Three double kites, two reverse double kites and one single kite.
-It remains an interesting question whether a symmetric $(4,10)$-regular matchstick graph with 231 edges or less exists.

-Discovered April 2, 2017 by M. Winkler, S. Vogel and P. Dinkelacker.
-This rigid graph is asymmetric and contains four double kites, three reverse double kites, two single kites and two slightly modified single kites.
-There exists a few asymmetric variations of this graph with 777 edges, because the clasps can be varied.
+Discovered April 15, 2018 by M. Winkler, S. Vogel and P. Dinkelacker.
+This rigid graph is asymmetric and contains four double kites, one reverse double kite, four kites and four slightly modified kites.
+There exists a few asymmetric variations of this graph with 771 edges, because the clasps can be varied.
 But the current design requires the least place in the plane.

 The interesting part of the graph in Figure 13 is the area around a vertex of degree 11, as the detail image in Figure 14 shows.
 This subgraph is rigid, but if removing only one edge the whole subgraph is flexible.